-When you get a delay in your menstrual cycle then first thing comes to your mind is pregnancy but this is not the only reason to miss your period.
+When you get a delay in your menstrual cycle then the first thing that comes to your mind is pregnancy but this is not the only reason to miss your period.
 There are many reasons for missed periods such as depression, obesity or some medications etc.

 Don’t panic if you missed your period you can check pregnancy with a homemade pregnancy test.
-If it comes negative than the reason behind late period could be your lifestyle, eating habit, weakness etc.
+If it comes negative than the reason behind the late period could be your lifestyle, eating habits, weakness etc.

 If you are having a regular period then the average period cycle is 28 days long.
 But it can be shorter or longer, you may have a menstrual cycle 21 to 35 days long.
-Normally period lasts for 2-5 days but sometimes it can be 2-7 days.
+Normally the period lasts for 2-5 days but sometimes it can be 2-7 days.

 A menstrual cycle can be late for 14 days and if you have a delay in the period more than 14 days then consult with your doctor.
-7- 14 days late in period is considered as normal if you are having the irregular periods.
+7- 14 days late in period is considered as normal if you are having irregular periods.
 Irregular periods are painful sometimes.

 What Causes Delay in Menstrual Period Apart from Pregnancy?

 Many women get a shock when they have a late period and afraid that they might be pregnant.
 But to be honest, pregnancy is not the only reason behind late or delay in period.

 If you don’t get your ovulation on time automatically it will delay your period.
 Physical or mental stress both can make your period delay or you can miss your period without being pregnant.

-- Missed Period Due to Too Much Work Out
+- Too Much Work Out

 If you are spending too much time in the gym, or in dance classes then your body may produce less amount of estrogen which results in the late period.

-A professional athlete, dancer and gymnast can suffer from a health problem known as amenorrhea.
+A professional athlete, dancer, and gymnast can suffer from a health problem known as amenorrhea.
 This is a serious health problem where you can miss your period for 3 months with being pregnant.

 One of the most common reasons to miss a period when you are not pregnant.
 This is a health condition which is mainly related to infertility in women.

-This problem can occur because of many reasons such taking too much birth control pills, anxiety, stress, polycystic ovarian syndrome, thyroid etc. if you are having this health condition visit a good fertility doctor.
+This problem can occur because of many reasons such as taking too much birth control pills, anxiety, stress, polycystic ovarian syndrome, thyroid etc. if you are having this health condition visit a good fertility doctor.

-- Body Weight to Cause Delay in Period
+- Body Weight

 If your body weight change drastically, it means you might have gained too much or lost too much in a very short period of time.
-Also, being underweight or overweight can cause missed period when you are not pregnant.
+Also, being underweight or overweight can cause a missed period when you are not pregnant.

 A sudden change in weight is the most common reason for a late period or missed period.
-Body fat is directly responsible for hormone known as estrogen.
+Body fat is directly responsible for a hormone known as estrogen.
 This female hormone helps to regulate a menstrual cycle.